ParlatoI/Shark-Forecasting_Capstone/README.md

 ### Background

-I surf in Massachusetts, typically on the North Shore, so I would personally be interested in having an idea of if there’s a higher chance of more shark presence at certain beach breaks.
-I have yet to try surfing down in the Cape just because of the known large shark populations that frequent there.
-I also believe that a project like this could be helpful to a wide variety of people like shark researchers, other surfers, and even those in charge of maintaining beach safety, like lifeguards and Cape Code tourism boards.

-There are live shark trackers that exist already and there are also wave forecasting applications that are used for prospective ocean and wave conditions for water recreation, especially surfing.
-So this project seeks to add another factor when looking at ocean recreational conditions and as such, I believe that this is a novel question as I haven’t seen any other projects yet that seek to do this.
+As surfers and other people interested in using the ocean for recreation, we always need to be mindful of safety levels from a variety of factors.
+Whereas factors like high swell and rip currents are monitored and even predicted days out, sharks are a very present factor that can impact safety but are still lacking in monitoring.
+There are existing apps that track tagged sharks but I have yet to see anything that seeks to further that knowledge in a more predicative way to use past history and common factors to forecast days where there is likely to be a higher chance of sharks near the beaches.

 ### Research Question

-What facors determine shark movement and can we use them to predict likelihood of shark presence along the coastline?
+What factors determine Tiger Shark (Galeocerdo cuvier) movement and can we use them to predict likelihood of shark presence along the coastline?

 ### Primary Stakeholders